xmonader/letsbuildacompiler-pretty/src/tutor08_littlephilosophy.md

 PC  with  rather  ample CPU power and RAM space.
-We have limited ourselves to reasonable grammars that  are easy to parse, we have used the instruction set of the CPU to advantage, and we have not concerned ourselves with efficiency.
-THAT's why it's been easy.
+We have limited ourselves to reasonable grammars that  are easy to parse, we have used the instruction set of the CPU to advantage, and we have not concerned ourselves with efficiency.  _That_'s why it's been easy.

 Does this mean that we are forever doomed  to  be  able  to build only toy compilers?
 No, I don't think so.
 As I've said, we can